geastwood/evtjs/README.md

 npm run build_browser
 ```

-Then you'll find produced `evt.js` in `dist` folder.
+Then you'll find produced `evt.min.js` in `dist` folder.

-You can also download our release package and reference it to use the library in browser.
+You can also download our pre-compiled release package directly.

 ## Basic Usage
 ```js